dgolteanu/MSc/Lab book/README.md

 ```

 ## 2022/05/16
 Concerns were raised about comparing profiling results between in script vs command-line execution of cProfile and various background programs along with VS Code confounding profiling results.
 Profiling was re-run for both pre & post sharcnet DP code respectively using the aforementioned commits, python virtual environments, dataset and CGR kmer value as decribed in sub-section [2022/05/12](#20220512). **Main** difference here is only using cProfile in-script; the other differences being that instead of VS Code terminal used, the default MacOS terminal was used to launch the respective pre or post DP version of the MLDSP after all other programs were closed and the local machine restarted.
 The terminal was the only program opened from the MacOS GUI after restart to launch each profiling run and delete any `__pycache__` present in the virtual environments.
-This time for postDP profiling the following code was added to the start of  `main.py` script (line 9):
+This time for post DP profiling the following code was added to the start of  `main.py` script (line 9):
 ```
 import cProfile
 profiler = cProfile.Profile()
 profiler.enable()
 ```
-and the following at the end of the `main.py` script (line 278 as seen in commit 99beda1, N.B lines numbers shifted after addition of .enable codeblock)
+and the following at the end of the `main.py` script (line 278 as seen in commit **99beda1**, N.B lines numbers shifted after addition of .enable codeblock)
 ```
 profiler.disable()
 profiler.dump_stats(f'{args.run_name}_profile.prof')
 ```
-This was done to control for variances in running the CProfile profiler inside the script(previously done for pre DP profiling) vs. as a command-line module (previously done only for post DP profiling).
+This was done to control for variances in running the CProfile profiler inside the script (previously done for pre DP profiling) vs. as a command-line module (previously done only for post DP profiling).
 Another possible confounding error is to have the profiler disable function NOT indented under `if __name__ == '__main__':` versus indented as it is in these runs; more experimentation here may be required. **in script execution of cProfile for Post DP was not used until much later [2022/11/14](#20221114) due to incorrect calling of cProfile CLI despite codeblock being added**
-###  Pre DP profiling final results
+###  **Pre DP profiling final results**
-MLDSP output from this profiling run can be found in `Profiling/preDP/Bacteria_fullscript/Bacteria_fullscript_profile.prof` with results viewable by downloading & opening the [Pre DP profiling.html](../Profiling/preDP/Pre_DP_profiling.html) the cProfile output file [Bacteria_fullscript_profile.prof](../Profiling/preDP/Bacteria_fullscript/Bacteria_fullscript_profile.prof).
-Run time was **829.277 s** and full results can be viewed from the `.prof` using the [profiling.ipynb](../Scripts/profiling.ipynb) jupyter notebook.
+MLDSP output from this profiling run can be found in [Profiling/preDP/Bacteria_fullscript](../Profiling/preDP/Bacteria_fullscript) with profiling results viewable by downloading & opening the [Pre DP profiling.html](../Profiling/preDP/Pre_DP_profiling.html) generated from the cProfile output file [Bacteria_fullscript_profile.prof](../Profiling/preDP/Bacteria_fullscript/Bacteria_fullscript_profile.prof) using the [profiling.ipynb](../Scripts/profiling.ipynb) jupyter notebook.
+Run time was **829.277 s**.
 ### Post DP profiling
 ## Comment: re-run several times below, iterave modifications to narrow down runtime gap with Pre DP results, all results under `Profiling/postDP`
 (cProfile in CLI mode here; comparison to preDP incorrect)
-MLDSP output from this profiling run can be found in `Profiling/Initial attempts/Bacteria_fullscript` with the cProfile output file `Bacteria_post_fullscript_profile.prof`.
+MLDSP output from this profiling run can be found in [Profiling/Initial attempts/Bacteria_fullscript](../Profiling/Initial%20attempts/Bacteria_fullscript) with the cProfile output file [Bacteria_post_fullscript_profile.prof](../Profiling/Initial%20attempts/Bacteria_fullscript/Bacteria_post_fullscript_profile.prof).
 Run time was **~1900 s**.

 ## 2022/05/25
 ### Ontario covid dataset generously provided by David Chen; encompases all cases of COVID-19 occuring in Ontario, Canada up to December 31 2021.
 ### Comment: Dataset renamed to 'Ontario_gisaid_1' but subsequently deleted as accuracy percentage was misformatted
 ### Ontario covid (gisaid classes) MLDSP run
 MLDSP CLI was run on the cloud machine Ubuntu 20.04 virtual machine with 40 cores, 160 Gb RAM using the Ontario covid data provided by David Chen using the gisaid clade class labels.
 Clade L with 7 samples was removed from both original metadata and fasta file giving output files: `gisaid_filtered<10.csv` & `ontario_filtered<10.fasta`.
+Removed sample IDs are listed in [EPI_SET.ipynb](../Scripts/EPI_SET.ipynb).
 Default numerical method (CGR) and k value (7) were used: (note CLI arguments not specified as these are the defaults for this version of MLDSP CLI ).
 Samples "Canada/Hu-1/2019" and "Microbiologist-in-Chief" were removed from the metadata as they weren't present in the fasta.
 Command used to run MLDSP CLI: `MLDSP ./daniel_data/Ontario_covid/OneDrive_1_2022-02-06/ ./daniel_data/Ontario_covid/gisaid_filtered\<10.csv -r Ontario_covid`

 ## 2022/05/30
 ### Ontario covid (epochs classes) MLDSP run **Ontario_epochs**